RuponGomeZ/Medical_Camp_Manage_System_Client/README.md

 This is the frontend for **Medico+**, a Campaign sharing web application that allows users to create, manage, book, and update Campaign.
 Built with Express.js and MongoDB, this RESTful API supports JWT-based authentication and secure CRUD operations.

+## 🌐 Live Demo

+The frontend application is live at: https://medical-camp-management-dda87.web.app/

 ## 📦 Features

 - 🔐 **JWT Authentication**